-Given the strong funding position, the Trustee and Company agreed to take the Scheme (both the LCH Section and the LSE Section) to the insurance market in late 2022.
-We are very pleased to confirm that in May 2023 a full Scheme bulk annuity policy was secured with Standard Life, a well-known and regulated UK life insurance company.
+When you last received a Summary Funding Statement in October 2023, the Section was estimated to have a surplus of £23.3 million as at 31 December 2022.
+However, we also noted that in May 2023 a full Scheme bulk annuity policy was secured with Standard Life, a well-known and regulated UK life insurance company.
 This policy covers all members of the Scheme who have not previously been insured.